 Note: many reviews concern cider with 6% aged in oak vats.
 The cider I am currently tasting seems to be a different version of the Green Goblin.

-Appearance: pours a clean, deep golden body, almost amber body with a light head, which quickly disappears.
+Appearance: pours a clear, deep golden body, almost amber body with a light head, which quickly disappears.
 Soft carbonation.

 Aroma/Nose: fresh apples, a bit funky difficult to describe sulphuric (?) notes, which remind me rather of the smell of matches and consequently bad cider, slightly sour and woody.